 The use of e-invoices will provide a host of benefits for Singapore companies.
 These include;

-- Lowering invoicing processing costs by up to 90 percent.
+- They are lowering invoicing processing costs by up to 90 percent.

 - Access to super-responsive accounting software to support sellers.

 - Better visibility and transparency in the supply chain.

 - Improved relationship between buyers and sellers due to fewer complaints from either side.

 - Straight-forward cross-border trade with other businesses connected to the PEPPOL e-Invoicing network.

 How to Get Started With E-invoicing in Singapore